grisuno/LazyOwn/COMMANDS.md

 Note: The function assumes that the rotation number is an integer between 1 and 27.
 If the number is out of range or not a valid integer, it will print an error message.

+## rotf
+Apply a ROT (rotation) substitution cipher to the given extension.

+This function rotates each character in the input extension by the specified number of positions in the alphabet.
+It supports rotation values between 1 and 27.

+Usage:
+    rot <number> '<extension>'

+:param line: The input extension containing the number and the text to be rotated.
+The format should be '<number> '<extension>' where <number> is the rotation amount and <extension> is the text to be ciphered.
+:type line: str
+:returns: None

+Manual execution:
+To manually run this task, provide a number (rotation amount) and a extension in the format `rot <number> '<extension>'`.
+Ensure the number is between 1 and 27.

+Note: The function assumes that the rotation number is an integer between 1 and 27.
+If the number is out of range or not a valid integer, it will print an error message.

 ## hydra
 Uses Hydra to perform a brute force attack on a specified HTTP service with a user and password list.